 Australian-born, London-based Catherine J Marks is one of this year’s go-to producers.
-Shortlisted for Best Producer at the MPG Awards in a couple of months’ time, she has production, mixing and engineering credits for a huge number of varied artists, including Wolf Alice, Foals, PJ Harvey, Kanye West, Ian Brown, MIA, Placebo, Ride, The Killers and Mr Hudson.
+Winner of the Best Producer award at this year’s MPG Awards, she has production, mixing and engineering credits for a huge number of varied artists, including Wolf Alice, Foals, PJ Harvey, Kanye West, Ian Brown, MIA, Placebo, Ride, The Killers and Mr Hudson.

 She’s the producer who took the ‘network, network, network’ advice to another level – a lesson to us all – even though at school, despite wanting to work in music, she was led towards another career.

 “No one told you how and ended up pushing you to more conventional ideas,” she explains of how, post-school, she started studying Architecture.
 Fortunately, she was dragged back to the dream with one chance, destiny-shaking meeting and she grabbed that opportunity to change careers and change her life with both hands…

 - The Sunset Sons: The Fall Line – Producer

 - The Wombats: Lemon To A Knife Fight – Co-producer